RV and Trailer Inspection Checklist

 We do not check the title of the vehicle in any way.
 We suggest you should take that up with the seller directly.

-Can I call during the inspection?
+Can I call or be present during the inspection?

 How long does it take to get the inspection report?